Exhibitions

 Popup photography session with Denise Baynham

-On the day we will also interview a garment contributor about their garment - history, why they have kept it, where it was worn, ‘value’ et al, original use and original photographs as well, to share a more in-depth look at how we collect and share not only the physical aspects of collection garments, but also the social and personal provenance attached to their item.
+We invited people to bring garments to share with us and be photographed.
+On the day we also interview the garment contributor about their garment - history, why they have kept it, where it was worn, ‘value’ et al, original use and original photographs as well, to share a more in-depth look at how we collect and share not only the physical aspects of collection garments but also the social and personal provenance attached to their item.

 When Clothes Become our Friends - Workshop series